Pussy Riot band member Maria Alyokhina escapes Russia dressed as meals courier after criticising Putin | World Information

 Biden fears Putin has no exit strategy from Ukraine

-Physique language expert provides evaluation of Putin's behaviour
+Body language knowledgeable offers evaluation of Putin's behaviour

-Comparing her story to a "spy novel", Ms Alyokhina advised The New York Occasions: "I used to be pleased that I made it, because it was an unpredictable and large kiss-off to the Russian authorities.
+Comparing her story to a "spy novel", Ms Alyokhina told The New York Instances: "I was glad that I made it, as a result of it was an unpredictable and massive kiss-off to the Russian authorities.

-"I still do not understand fully what I've finished."
+"I nonetheless do not understand fully what I've performed."

-"Even before, there were questions on how it's united, by what values it's united, and the place it is going.
-But now I don't assume that could be a query anymore."
+"Even before, there were questions about how it is united, by what values it is united, and the place it is going.
+However now I don't assume that could be a query anymore."